GLP-1 Side Effects: What to Expect and How to Manage Them

 - • Individual response monitoring and optimization

-- • Flexible dosing based on tolerance and results
+- • Flexible dosing based on your tolerance and results

 - • Alternative medication options if needed

-- • Dose reduction protocols for managing side effects
+- • Dose reduction protocols if side effects become problematic

 - • Digestive health optimization protocols

-- • Emergency action plans for serious symptoms
+- • Clear emergency action plans for serious symptoms

 - • Medication interaction monitoring